^ Skip to main content

 How will we address the parking issues?

-We will be addressing the issues and ensure parking is protected for residents by introducing parking controls on a temporary basis, known as an Experimental Controlled Parking Zone (ECPZ) in both areas from Summer 2025.
+We will be addressing the issues and ensure parking is protected for residents by introducing parking controls on a experimental basis in both areas from Monday 15 December 2025.
+The controlled hours will run between 9am to 6pm from Monday to Sunday.
 This will mean that anyone wanting to park along the roads during the hours of restriction will need to apply for a parking permit or visitor parking permits.
-In March 2025, we wrote to residents asking for their views on a proposed Experimental Controlled Parking Zone (ECPZ), including issues you face with parking, as well as the controlled parking times of operation (days and hours) you would like to see come into effect.
+The controls are designed to address the concerns raised to us by residents and prevent non-resident parking.

-Pre-consultation feedback and next steps
+Pre-consultation feedback

-As part of the implementation plans, there will be ‘permit holders past this point’ entry signs at the beginning of the ECPZ area to maximise as much space as possible for permit holders within an area.
+As part of the implementation plans, there will be ‘permit holders past this point’ entry signs at the beginning of the CPZ area to maximise as much space as possible for permit holders within an area.
 Disabled parking places will be provided in suitable locations, as well as pay by phone bays.

-You can read our FAQs here.
-If you have any questions, please email us at TransformingBX@barnet.gov.uk or call us on 020 8359 3555.
+You can read the Barnet Council Parking FAQs here, plus additional FAQs hereIf you have any questions, please email us at TransformingBX@barnet.gov.uk or call us on 020 8359 3555.

-Previous Experimental Controlled Parking Zone consultation (20 March 2023 – 30 September 2024)
+Zone BA Controlled Parking Zone consultation (20 March 2023 – 30 September 2024)

-On 20 March 2023, an Experimental Controlled Parking Zone (previously referred to as an Experimental Traffic Regulation Order) was installed on Brent Terrace, Clitterhouse Crescent, Clitterhouse Road and a section of Claremont Road.
-The Experimental Controlled Parking Zone means that anyone wanting to park along the named roads during the hours of control would now need to apply for a parking permit.
+On 20 March 2023, an experimental Controlled Parking Zone (previously referred to as an Experimental Traffic Regulation Order) was installed on Brent Terrace, Clitterhouse Crescent, Clitterhouse Road and a section of Claremont Road.
+The experimental Controlled Parking Zone means that anyone wanting to park along the named roads during the hours of control would now need to apply for a parking permit.

 We asked:

-We asked for your views on the Brent Cross Cricklewood Experimental Controlled Parking Zone.
+We asked for your views on the Brent Cross Cricklewood experimental Controlled Parking Zone.

 Here are some your feedback:

-- The hours of control are too long.
+• The hours of control are too long.

-- Unsafe parking on Claremont Road around Clitterhouse Crescent North.
+• Unsafe parking on Claremont Road around Clitterhouse Crescent North.

-- There are no safe access points from Clitterhouse Crescent into Claremont Park for pedestrians with mobility issues.
+• There are no safe access points from Clitterhouse Crescent into Claremont Park for pedestrians with mobility issues.

-- Cost of permits are a concern.
+• Cost of permits are a concern.

-- More parking enforcement is needed.
+• More parking enforcement is needed.

 Here’s what we did: